CDKL5 Australia

 The Kids Research Institute Australia

 Senior child disability researcher at The Kids Research Institute Australia in Perth.
-Long-running cohort and outcomes research in CDKL5 deficiency disorder and Rett syndrome; co-established the International CDKL5 Disorder Database with Helen Leonard in 2012.
+Long-running cohort and outcomes research in CDKL5 Deficiency Disorder and Rett syndrome; co-established the International CDKL5 Disorder Database with Helen Leonard in 2012.

 For research and industry partners